openvinotoolkit/nncf/README.md

 To start the algorithm, provide the following entities:
 * Original model.
 * Validation part of the dataset.
-* [Data transformation function](./docs/compression_algorithms/post_training/Quantization.md#data-transformation-function) from the original dataset format to the NNCF format.
+* [Data transformation function](./docs/compression_algorithms/post_training/Quantization.md#data-transformation-function) transforming data items from the original dataset to the model input data.

 The basic workflow steps:
 1) Create the [data transformation function](./docs/compression_algorithms/post_training/Quantization.md#data-transformation-function).
-2) Initialize NNCF Dataset with the validation dataset and the transformation function.
+2) Create an instance of `nncf.Dataset` class by passing two parameters:
+* `data_source` - Iterable python object that contains data items for model calibration.
+* `transform_fn` - Data transformation function from the Step 1.
 3) Run the quantization pipeline.

 Below are the usage examples for every backend.